JitsuJournal/API/README.md

 ## Database

 [Supabase](https://supabase.com/database) and [PostgreSQL](https://www.postgresql.org/) are being used as the primary persistent data store.
-In addition to maintaing a table with 100+ techniques, PostgreSQL's [pgector](https://github.com/pgvector/pgvector/) implementation is being used for storing the embededed youtube tutorials sequences and facilitating similarity searches.
+In addition to maintaining a table with 100+ techniques, PostgreSQL's [pgvector](https://github.com/pgvector/pgvector/) implementation is being used for storing the embedded YouTube tutorial sequences and facilitating similarity searches.

 ## AI

 Google's [Gemini models](https://ai.google.dev/gemini-api/docs/models) are being used throughout the LLM service functions for their low-to-free costs and large input/output token limits.
-Additionally, their [Gen AI library](https://github.com/googleapis/python-genai) for developers has a interface that makes it really easy to generate structured outputs with the help of [PyDantic models](https://docs.pydantic.dev/latest/).
+Additionally, their [Gen AI library](https://github.com/googleapis/python-genai) for developers has an interface that makes it really easy to generate structured outputs with the help of [PyDantic models](https://docs.pydantic.dev/latest/).

 As shown in the diagram above, we use the following models:

 - [Gemini-2.0-flash-lite](https://ai.google.dev/gemini-api/docs/models#gemini-2.0-flash-lite): Used in step 1 to 5 (except 2).
-This model was chosen for it's fast response and high input token limit.
+This model was chosen for its fast response and high input token limit.
 - [Gemini-2.5-flash-preview-05-20](https://ai.google.dev/gemini-api/docs/models#gemini-2.5-flash): Smartest free model (outdated).
 Although it can be used in replacement of Gemini-2.0-flash-lite, we've currently commented it out since it has lower free rate limits.
 - [text-embedding-004](https://ai.google.dev/gemini-api/docs/models#text-embedding): Used for creating embeddings of tutorials and generated solutions to facilitate RAG.

 ## API

 Implemented the API/HTTP layer using [Fast API](https://fastapi.tiangolo.com/).
-It's simple interface makes it the best option for minimizing boiler plate code.
-Supabase and Gemini clients are injected as dependencies to the endpoint responsible of solving users jiu-jitsu problem by calling LLM service functions.
-Response models and request body parameters are type safed using PyDantic models.
+Its simple interface makes it the best option for minimizing boilerplate code.
+Supabase and Gemini clients are injected as dependencies to the endpoint responsible for solving users' jiu-jitsu problems by calling LLM service functions.
+Response models and request body parameters are type-safe using PyDantic models.

 [Render&#39;s platform](https://render.com/) and tooling for web services are currently being used for hosting this repo with auto-deployments configured for the main branch.

 ## Auth

-To facilitate usage thresholds, we create a new record in the database with UUID's from JitsuJournal whenever a user tries to call a specific API endpoint.
-When a new request is received, we check if the sum of a users usage records is within their assigned limit for a set period (e.x.
-50 per month).
+To facilitate usage thresholds, we create a new record in the database with UUIDs from JitsuJournal whenever a user tries to call a specific API endpoint.
+When a new request is received, we check if the sum of a user's usage records is within their assigned limit for a set period (e.g. 50 per month).

-Note: UUID's are not required for contributing to the LLM pipeline.
+Note: UUIDs are not required for contributing to the LLM pipeline.
 Read contribution guide for more info.

 # Sample